Player1041/animal-pics-api/readme.md

 # Otter Photos API

 This API was created because there wasn't any otter photo APIs and it made me and a few others a bit upset.\
-so we made it ourselfs
+so we made one ourselves

 https://otter-pics-api-production.up.railway.app/